Read about this unique gentleman....

 And the lions showed us they are not just eating machines as portrayed

-in most tv nature programs, but 'individuals' with a wide range of qualities,
+in most nature programs, but Lions are 'individuals' with a wide range of qualities,

 capable of varied emotions, deep trust and lasting friendship.